mwojtyczka/databricks-shared-clusters-cost-calculator/README.md

 Deploy and execute them in the given order (see [Getting started](#getting-started)).

-To visualize the cost calculation results, import [this sample](lake_view/dashboard.json) Databricks Dashboard.
+To visualize the cost calculation results, Databricks Dashboard can be used (sample available as part of the project).

 # Problem